Quick Links

 Water in Nebraska tends to have higher hardness levels, meaning it is high in minerals.
 In the Waverly area groundwater also has a lower pH, meaning the groundwater is naturally more acidic.
 This results in minute amounts of copper being removed from the pipes and added to the water.
 In order to keep the pipes from corroding and adding copper to the water, a chemical called an orthophosphate is added.
 This significantly lowers the amount of copper in the water, but as a result, the water has to be chlorinated slightly due to the potential for bacteria in the phosphate.

-For more information on how Waverly water is treated, read City of Waverly Water System Treatment and review the 2022 Water Consumer Confidence Report (CCR)
+For more information on how Waverly water is treated, read City of Waverly Water System Treatment and review the 2023 Water Consumer Confidence Report (CCR).

 WAVERLY WATER DISTRIBUTION STUDY